PseudoDevs/IamGhost/abcmd3.md

-Last updated: 2024-04-05 17:41:53
+Last updated: 2024-04-05 17:42:25
-Random Quote: Shut the f*ck up and let me die in peace. - Mike Ehrmantraut
+Random Quote: In the end, one cares about many things, and we should not give so much importance to things. - Professor